vuejs/awesome-vue/README.md

 - [wildfire](https://github.com/cheng-kang/wildfire) - A drop-in replacement for other comment plug-ins.
 - [Uber Run](https://github.com/break-enter/uberrun) - Simple automation desktop app to download and organize your tax invoices from Uber.
 - [vue-chrome-extension-boilerplate](https://github.com/mubaidr/vue-chrome-extension-boilerplate) - Boilerplate for Chrome extension using Vue.js and Webpack
+- [TimeMark](https://github.com/MarsZone/TimeMark) - A Time manager which will can record your time and some more function will be developed.

 ### Commercial Products